Death Of Nathaniel Hawthorne

 Nathaniel Hawthorne was born on July 4, 1804, in Salem, Massachusetts.
 In 1816, Hawthorne’s family moved to Maine.
 He greatly enjoyed his time there, saying they were “delightful days, for that part of the country was wild then, with only scattered clearings.”

-In his teens, Hawthorne produced a handwritten newspaper, The Spectator, for his family, which featured his own essays, poems, and news stories.
+In his teens, Hawthorne produced a handwritten newspaper called The Spectator for his family, which featured his own essays, poems, and news stories.
 In 1821, Hawthorne’s uncle insisted he go to college, though Hawthorne didn’t want to.
-On his way to Bowdoin College, Hawthorne met future President Franklin Pierce and the two began a life-long friendship.
-Hawthorne was an unenthusiastic student, but graduated in 1825.
+On his way to Bowdoin College, Hawthorne met future president Franklin Pierce, and the two began a life-long friendship.
+Hawthorne was an unenthusiastic student but graduated in 1825.

 By 1836, Hawthorne was working as the editor for the American Magazine of Useful and Entertaining Knowledge.
 Some of his short stories were printed in magazines and annuals, but none earned him major recognition.
-Then in 1837 a friend offered to pay to have his works collected into a volume, Twice-Told Tales, which earned him some local attention.
+Then in 1837, a friend offered to pay to have his works collected into a volume titled Twice-Told Tales, which earned him some local attention.

-In the 1840s, Hawthorne worked in a customs house and as Surveyor and Inspector of the Revenue in Salem.
-During these periods he found it hard to write.
+In the 1840s, Hawthorne worked in a customs house and as surveyor and inspector of the revenue in Salem.
+During these periods, he found it difficult to write.
 He also grew frustrated with politics, especially after he lost his job following a presidential election.
 He shared his feelings in a letter in the Boston Daily Advertiser and earned some local support.

 Hawthorne followed his first success with another, The House of Seven Gables, in 1851.
 One critic said it was better than The Scarlet Letter and said it was “the most valuable contribution to New England history that has been made.”
 The book was partially based on the true story of a curse put on his family by a woman condemned to death during the Salem witch trials.